Skip to content

 Limitations:

-• Not possible to access data simultaneously by more people
+• Not possible to access data simultaneously by more users

 Data preparations